biprateep/encapZulate-1/py/README.md

-# Python code used to train the models
+# photozCapsNet
+Keras-based code to estimate photometric redshift using SDSS images and capsule-based convolutional neural networks

+**To run:** `python main.py "path to config file"`